 Applicants interested in the Honors Program should submit the Honors Program application, "Why Art?" essay along with the rest of their BFA application materials by February 15, 2019.

-PLEASE NOTE: Only students invited to participate in the Honors Program will receive a decion letter.
+PLEASE NOTE: Only students invited to participate in the Honors Program will receive an invitation letter in March.